 Outside of security and privacy concerns, Firefox supports hundreds of very useful or just plain fun browser add-ons.
 It also features end-to-end encrypted syncing of tabs across browsers and devices, and the ability to send tabs between devices.

-The new Containers feature allows you run each tab as a self-contained sandbox to separate your browsing life.
+The new Containers feature allows you to run each tab as a self-contained sandbox to separate your browsing life.
 This is great for preventing tracking and will enable you to open tabs to different Facebook accounts at once.

 Concerns about Firefox